angular/router/docs/content/configuration.md

 <a ng-link="user">link to user component</a>
 ```

-Or, you can explicitly link to a viewport-component pair link this:
+Or, you can explicitly link to a outlet-component pair link this:

 ```html